RareSkills/solana-tutorial/content/rust-attribute-derive-macro/en/rust-attribute-derive-macro.md

 ```

 ## Rust Traits

-Rust traits are a way to implement shared behavior among different impls.
+Rust traits are a way to implement shared behavior among different `impl`s.
 Think of them like an interface or abstract contract in Solidity — any contract that uses the interface must implement certain functions.

 For instance, let's say we have a scenario where we need to define a Car and Boat struct.
 We want to attach a method that allows us to retrieve their speed in kilometers per hour.
 In Rust, we can accomplish this by using a single trait and sharing the method between the two structs.